30 Washington Bucket List Destinations for RVers

 Traveling with a car fanatic?
 If so, LeMay – America’s Car Museum needs to be on your Washington bucket list.
 This awesome museum contains an impressive 350 cars, including super fast cars, well designed cars, technologically advanced cars, and much more.

 #24.
-Get Hands-On Hands On Children’s Museum
+Get Hands-On at Hands On Children’s Museum

 People who visit Washington with kids should head to the Hands On Children’s Museum in Olympia.
 As the name suggests, kids are encouraged to touch and interact with everything in this museum, making it a fun learning experience they won’t soon forget.

 #25.
-Admire Mount Saint Helens
+Admire Mount St. Helens

 On May 18th, 1980, Mount Saint Helens erupted, changing the Washington landscape forever and completely wiping out anything in its path.
 Today, guests can visit the Mount St. Helens Visitor Center to learn more about this historic eruption and the events surrounding it before seeing the volcano itself.